 Many try to take the 12th chapter of Revelation and place it at the beginning of the tribulation, Rev 4:1, or at the sixth seal in support of a pre tribulation rapture theory.
-But again, the three woe that are linked to the last three Trumpets, makes that impossible.
-If in fact one views the man child as the body of Christ, and the man child caught up to the throne of God, Rev 12:5, as the rapture.
-The third woe is when Satan is cast down to earth, Rev 12:12, following the man child being caught up to the throne of God, Rev 12:5.
-It is very easy to loose sight of the fact that the three woes are associated with the last three Trumpets, Rev 8:13, while reading the narrative within the 8th-12th chapters.
-Many also view the woman in Revelation 12 as Mary the mother of Jesus.
-But again, the three woes makes that also impossible since the three woes are linked to the last three trumpets.
-Then there are others who view the woman of Revelation 12 as Israel.
-Apostle Paul states that the mother of us all is Jerusalem above, Gal 4:26.
-Isaiah also states the mother is Zion, which is a synonym for Jerusalem, Isa 66:7&8.
-There are two seed of the woman mentioned in the 12th chapter of Revelation.
-The man child who is resurrected at the seventh trumpet, verse 5, and the remnant of the woman’s seed, verse 17, who Satan makes war against during the last 3 1/2 years of the tribulation.
+But again, the three woes that are linked to the last three trumpets, makes that impossible.
+If in fact one views the manchild as the body of Christ, and the manchild caught up to the throne of God, Rev 12:5, as the rapture.
+Which it is.
+The third woe is when Satan is cast down to earth, Rev 12:12, following the manchild being caught up to the throne of God, Rev 12:5.
+It is very easy to lose sight of the fact that the three woes are associated with the last three Trumpets, Rev 8:13, while reading through the scripture verses contained in the 8th-12th chapters.
+Many try to claim the word “woe” in Re 12:12 is not the third woe.
+It is a simple matter to use the Strong’s Concordance and see when the Greek word translated into the English word woe appears in the book of Revelation in the KJV.
+That Greek word appears later in the 18th chapter in several verses as the English word “alas, Re 18:10.
+Also, many cite this verse to support a pre-tribulation rapture.

 Revelation 11:14-15,18 KJVS

-Revelation 12:14 KJVS
+Revelation 12:12 KJVS

 Luke 3:1-3 KJVS